Attack on Pearl Harbor: Diplomacy

 Japan and the United States engaged in negotiations during 1941, attempting to improve relations.
 In the course of these negotiations, Japan offered to withdraw from most of China and Indochina after making peace with the Nationalist government.
 It also proposed to adopt an independent interpretation of the Tripartite Pact and to refrain from trade discrimination, provided all other nations reciprocated.
 Washington rejected these proposals.
-Japanese Prime Minister Konoe then offered to meet with Roosevelt, but Roosevelt insisted on reaching an agreement before any meeting.
+Japanese prime minister Konoe then offered to meet with Roosevelt, but Roosevelt insisted on reaching an agreement before any meeting.
 The American ambassador to Japan repeatedly urged Roosevelt to accept the meeting, warning that it was the only way to preserve the conciliatory Konoe government and peace in the Pacific.
 However, his recommendation was not acted upon.
 The Konoe government collapsed the following month when the Japanese military rejected a withdrawal of all troops from China.

 Japan's final proposal, delivered on November 20, offered to withdraw from southern Indochina and to refrain from attacks in Southeast Asia, so long as the United States, United Kingdom, and Netherlands supplied 1 e6USgal of aviation fuel, lifted their sanctions against Japan, and ceased aid to China.
 The American counter-proposal of November 26 (November 27 in Japan), the Hull note, required Japan to completely evacuate China without conditions and conclude non-aggression pacts with Pacific powers.
 On November 26 in Japan, the day before the note's delivery, the Japanese task force left port for Pearl Harbor.

 The Japanese intended the attack as a preventive action to keep the United States Pacific Fleet from interfering with their planned military actions in Southeast Asia against overseas territories of the United Kingdom, the Netherlands, and the United States.
-Over the course of seven hours, there were coordinated Japanese attacks on the American-held Philippines, Guam, and Wake Island and on the British Empire in Malaya, Singapore, and Hong Kong.
+Over the course of seven hours, there were coordinated Japanese attacks on the American-held Philippines, Guam, Wake Island, Midway Atoll and on the British Empire in Malaya, Singapore, and Hong Kong.
 From the Japanese point of view, it was seen as a preemptive strike "before the oil gauge ran empty."